attila-lendvai/maru/README.md

 ## What

 Maru is a programming language.
-It's a tiny, self-hosting lisp dialect: a symbolic expression evaluator that can compile its own implementation language, in less than 2000 LoC.
+It's a [self-hosting](https://en.wikipedia.org/wiki/Self-hosting_(compilers)), yet tiny lisp dialect: a symbolic expression evaluator that can compile its own implementation language to [machine code](https://en.wikipedia.org/wiki/Machine_code), in less than 2000 LoC.

 This repo is also a place of exploration in the land of bootstrapping and computing system development.
-I'm planning to introduce simpler languages into the bootstrap process; e.g. develop
-[a trivial stack machine based language](https://github.com/nagydani/seedling/) that can be used to bootstrap Maru directly onto the raw metal, without assuming a C compiler toolchain, or even an Operating System, and with minimal effort.
+I'm planning to introduce simpler languages into the bootstrap process; e.g. develop/incorporate [a trivial stack machine based language](https://github.com/nagydani/seedling/) that can be used to bootstrap Maru directly onto the raw metal, without assuming a C compiler toolchain, or even an Operating System.

 > Maru is in particular trying to be malleable at the very lowest levels,
 > so any special interest that cannot be accommodated easily within the common